seanmtracey/cloudflare-todo-tutorial/README.md

 When you were deploying your static assets to Cloudflare Pages, you may have noticed that the Wrangler also said something about "Compiling workers".
 Well, in our `project` directory, we have a `functions` directory too - and in there, we have some more folders, each with filenames like `[item].js` or `list.js`.

-Cloudflare Pages has a really cool feature, it's built to integrate with Workers, and if we have `functions` folder in the root directory of our  project, Wrangler will create a Worker for each `.js` file it finds in that directories.
+Cloudflare Pages has a really cool feature, it's built to integrate with Workers, and if we have a `functions` folder in the root directory of our project, Wrangler will create a Worker for each `.js` file it finds in that directory.

 But what is a Worker?
 A Worker is a piece of JavaScript code that can be deployed to handle HTTP requests when triggered on a given endpoint.
 It's a whole [serverless platform](https://en.wikipedia.org/wiki/Serverless_computing) that we can use to dynamically handle and respond to HTTP requests, all without having to worry about deploying and maintaining a server!